AlecM33/mlb-gameday-bot/README.md

    - `CLIENT_ID` - your bot's client ID, AKA application ID
    - `TOKEN` - your bot's authentication token **(sensitive)**
    - `DATABASE_STRING` - a PostgreSQL connection string **(sensitive)**, e.g. `postgresql://user:password@host:5432/dbname`
-   - `TEAM_ID` - optional default team fallback.
+   - `TEAM_ID` - optional default team fallback, used when a server has not yet run `set_team`.
 Accepts either a numeric team ID or a team name (e.g. `Padres`, `White Sox`).
 Team IDs match those of the "teams" resource in the MLB Stats API: https://statsapi.mlb.com/api/v1/teams?sportId=1.
 They are also stored statically in `config/globals.js` under `TEAMS`.
-This is used when a guild has not yet run `/set_team`.
    - `LOG_LEVEL` - your chosen log level (`info`, `error`, `warn`, `debug`, or `trace`)
    - `REQUIRE_SSL` - whether the PostgreSQL connection requires SSL.
 Set to `true` for remote or managed database instances (e.g. Aiven, RDS, Cloud SQL); `false` for a local database.
    - `DB_SSL_CA` - the full PEM certificate content for SSL verification.
 Required when `REQUIRE_SSL=true`; ignored otherwise.